Police Misconduct and Brutality Lawyers Atlanta, Georgia

 Not all negative interactions with police rise to the level of brutality, but if your civil rights were violated, you may have a valid claim under federal or Georgia law.
 An experienced police misconduct attorney in Atlanta can determine whether your rights under the Fourth Amendment (protection against unreasonable search and seizure) or the Fourteenth Amendment (equal protection under the law) were infringed.

-At The Cochran Firm Atlanta, our experienced attorneys will carefully examine all facts and evidence, including body cam footage, eyewitness statements, and medical records.
+At The Cochran Firm Atlanta, our police brutality attorneys will carefully examine all facts and evidence related to your wrongful arrest or interaction.
+This includes body cam footage, eyewitness statements, and medical records.
 We are committed to seeking justice for those harmed by police abuse and helping victims recover the compensation they deserve.

 Can You Fight Back Against Police Brutality?